Interaction-induced metallicity in a two-dimensional disordered non-Fermi liquid

 The behavior of the specific heat with $T$ can be deduced from interaction corrections to the free energy \cite{Castellani1986b}.
 Since the diagram of Fig.~\ref{fig:leading_N_main}h is IR finite, we find $c_v\sim T^{2/z}$ with $z=4$ \cite{SM}.
 This implies that, contrary to the case of disordered FL, the anomalous dimension $\eta_T$ does not influence the $T$--dependence of the specific heat.

-\textbf{Conclusions.\,--} To summarize, we have developed the RG theory describing the interplay between diffusive modes and soft ``magnetic" fluctuations in a disordered 2D fermionic system.
+\textbf{Conclusions.\,--} We have developed the RG theory describing the interplay between diffusive modes and soft ``magnetic" fluctuations in a disordered 2D fermionic system.
 To keep the analysis parametrically under control, we employed expansion in two small parameters: $1/N$ (where $N$ corresponds to a global SU$(N)$ symmetry group) and dimensionless resistance $t$.
 By starting with an intermediate clean NFL fixed point, we found a self-consistent anomalous dynamical scaling $z_d=4$ of the multiplet diffusive particle-hole excitations (see Fig.~\ref{fig:RG_general}).
 The residual infrared logarithmic corrections to this self-consistent solution were summed up by the RG equations, see Eq. \eqref{eq:RG_equations1:M}.
 The RG flow exhibits an IR stable fixed point with both the resistivity and the residual interaction approaching zero in spite of weak divergence of the local density of states.
 By contrast, in the large $N$ extension of RG theory for the disordered FL \cite{Punnoose2005}, the magnetic instability still persists in the metallic regime.

-While our theory predicts a phase with perfect conduction when $t \ll 1$, we cannot exclude the existence of a metal--insulator transition at $t\sim 1$.
+While our theory predicts a phase with perfect conduction when $t \ll 1$, we cannot exclude the existence of a metal--insulator transition expected on general grounds for sufficiently large disorder $t\sim 1$.
+Even in the non-interacting unitary case (without cooperons), certain higher order corrections due to diffusons favour suppression of conductivity \cite{WEGNER1989663} and can, in principle, compete with the interaction-induced effects \cite{Punnoose2005}.

-Although it remains unknown whether our predictions hold in realistic systems with $N=2$, it is natural to ask if we can learn something relevant to existing experiments.
+Although it remains unknown whether our predictions hold in realistic systems with $N=2$, we may speculate on experimental implications of our results.
 We have provided a model example where the resistance looks essentially finite for any realistically low accessible temperatures, but ultimately is zero at $T=0$.
 One can speculate that this behaviour is similar to a seemingly saturating resistance that has been observed in several experiments \cite{2D_metals_review2001} at low temperatures.
 In addition, recent experiments \cite{Kuntsevich1,Kuntsevich2,Morgun2016,Pudalov2018} indicate the formation of spin droplets near apparent metal-insulator transition, which makes the model studied in this paper to be extremely relevant for describing disordered 2D electron systems.